 Creamy, cheesy and delicious, this Roasted Cauliflower Mac and Cheese will satisfy your comfort food craving without all the calories.
-Cauliflower Mac and Cheese eliminates the need for a side dish and works beautifully as a delicious one-pan vegetarian meal.
+Cauliflower Mac and Cheese works beautifully as a delicious one pot vegetarian meal.

 Course Dinner, Lunch